-Crime and punishment: When tougher antitrust enforcement leads to higher overcharge Sissel Jensen[†], Ola Kvaløy[‡], Trond E. Olsen[§] and Lars Sørgard[¶] February 18, 2013 Abstract The economics of crime and punishment postulates that higher punishment leads to lower crime levels, or less severe crime.
-It is however hard to get empirical support for this intuitive relationship.
-This paper offers a model that contributes to explain why this is the case.
+Crime and punishment: When tougher antitrust enforcement leads to higher overcharge^{} Sissel Jensen[†], Ola Kvaløy[‡], Trond E. Olsen[§]and Lars Sørgard[¶] May 27, 2013 Abstract The economics of crime and punishment postulates that higher punishment leads to lower crime levels, or less severe crime.
+It is however hard to get empirical support for this rather intuitive relationship.
+This paper offers a model that can contribute to explain why this is the case.
 We show that if criminals can spend resources to reduce the probability of being detected, then a higher general punishment level can increase the crime level.
-In the context of antitrust enforcement, it is shown that competition authorities who attempt to fight cartels by means of tougher sanctions for all offenders may actually lead cartels to increase their overcharge when leniency programs are in place.
-Keywords: antitrust enforcement; leniency programs; economics of crime ^{}We thank S. Ecer, G. Spagnolo, J.Y.
+In the context of antitrust enforcement, the model shows that competition authorities who attempt to fight cartels by means of tougher sanctions for all offenders may actually lead cartels to increase their overcharge when leniency programs are in place. ^{}We thank S. Ecer, G. Spagnolo, J.Y.
 Sand, T. Nilssen and seminar participants at the EARIE conference 2012 for constructive comments.
 Financial support from the Norwegian Research Council is gratefully acknowledged. [†]Department of Economics, Norwegian School of Economics.